The world celebrates International Women's Day on 8 March – a day to mark the political, social, cultural and economic achievements of women.

 A group of women from the north of England – including Cheryl Atkinson, centre front, and Tina Louise Rothery, right.
 They first came together in 2014 to protect their community and the environment from fracking – hydraulic fracturing of underground shale rock to extract gas/oil.

-You might not know: The Nanas have fronted several rallies and campaigns, and even gone to court, successfully helping to slow down fracking operations in the UK.
+You might not know: The Nanas fronted several rallies and campaigns, and even went to court.
+They successfully helped stop fracking operations in the UK.

 Macedonian activist and member of Young Friends of the Earth Europe.
 Her group, SOS Valandovo, has worked tirelessly for years to raise awareness of the potential environmental and community damage threatened by the Kazandol copper mine in this unspoilt agricultural region.

 You might not know: Getova quit her job to move back to her home town in south-east Macedonia to help build the resistance to the Kazandol mine.

 Based on an article by Jenny Hawley, first published in March 2016.